Skip to Main Content

 Medical Services

-Mexico presents unique health and safety considerations for film productions, from extreme variation from desert heat to tropical humidity to the challenges of shooting across Sierra Madre mountains, desert plateaus, Caribbean beaches, and dense jungles.
-Mexico's IMSS (Instituto Mexicano del Seguro Social) healthcare system and STPS (Ministry of Labor) workplace safety regulations set specific standards for on-set medical provision that every production must meet.
-Our medical professionals understand these local requirements and ensure your crew stays safe whether filming in Mexico City, Guadalajara, Monterrey, Cancún, or at remote locations across the country.
+Here is how this works in practice.
+Mexico presents unique health and safety considerations for film shoots, from extreme variation from desert heat to tropical humidity to the challenges of shooting across Sierra Madre mountains, desert plateaus, Caribbean beaches, and dense jungles.
+Mexico's IMSS (Instituto Mexicano del Seguro Social) healthcare system and STPS (Ministry of Labor) workplace safety rules set specific standards for on-set medical provision that each production must meet.
+Our medical pros know these local needs and make sure your crew stays safe whether filming in Mexico City, Guadalajara, Monterrey, Cancún, or at remote locations across the country.

-We connect you with qualified medical professionals experienced in the specific demands of film production across Mexico.
-Our network includes on-set medics, paramedics, and safety consultants who understand both Mexican healthcare protocols and production workflows, providing appropriate medical support from remote Copper Canyon and Yucatán jungle locations to major studio shoots.
+Here is the short of it.
+We connect you with qualified medical pros skilled in the specific demands of film production across Mexico.
+Our network has on-set medics, paramedics, and safety consultants who know both Mexican healthcare protocols and production workflows, giving appropriate medical support from remote Copper Canyon and Yucatán jungle locations to major studio shoots.

 ACT 01